Kuku paka or East African chicken curry

 Lime wedges, to garnish

 Heat the ghee in a pot large enough for the curry and add the onions.
-Sauté on low heat till the onions are a light golden.
+Sauté on low heat till the onions are lightly golden.
 Add the garlic and sauté till the onions turn a dark brown and are well caramelized, about 4-5 minutes.

 Serve hot garnished with cilantro and wedges of lime with plain rice or saffron rice.